MicrosoftDocs/power-platform/power-platform/admin/welcome-content.md

 ## First-time help experience for makers

-When the welcome content is enabled, upon signing in to Power Apps, the maker will be greeted with customized getting started information.
+When the welcome content is enabled, upon signing in to Power Apps, makers will be greeted with customized getting started information.
+More information: [Use the learn hub](/power-apps/maker/common/learn-hub##from-your-org-preview)

    > [!div class="mx-imgBorder"]
    > ![Maker welcome screen.](media/welcome/maker-welcome-4.png "Maker welcome screen")